-Numerous accidents in recent history involving large charter buses have caused many to question the policies, procedures, and safety of motorcoach companies, including Greyhound.
+Numerous bus accident cases in recent history involving large charter buses have caused many to question the policies, procedures, and safety of bus companies, including Greyhound.

-The bus accident attorneys at Rosenfeld Injury Lawyers LLC represent people injured in Illinois Greyhound bus accidents.
-For a free case review, complete the online form here, and a bus accident lawyer will be in contact with you within hours.
+The bus accident attorneys at Rosenfeld Injury Lawyers LLC work on behalf of clients injured in Illinois Greyhound bus accidents.
+Contact us today at (888) 424-5757 (toll-free phone call) for a free case review or complete the online form here to answer your questions.
+A bus accident lawyer will be in contact with you within hours.

 Our personal injury lawyers currently represent clients throughout the United States, Illinois, and the Chicago area, including Cook County, DuPage County, Kane County, Lake County, Will County, Aurora, Chicago, Elgin, Joliet, Naperville, and Waukegan.